onursavas/computational-social-models/README.md

-# Computational Social Models
+# Computational Social Science (CSS) Models

-This is a repository for computational social models.
+This is a repository for Computational Social Science (CSS) models.